easystats/parameters/tests/testthat/_snaps/brms.md

       var_binom1:groupsb |   0.53 | [-1.70, 2.69] | 69.25% | 1.000 | 2699.00
     Message

-      Uncertainty intervals (equal-tailed) and p-values (two-tailed) computed using a MCMC distribution approximation.
+      Uncertainty intervals (equal-tailed) computed using a MCMC distribution approximation.

       The model has a log- or logit-link.
 Consider using `exponentiate = TRUE` to interpret coefficients as ratios.